tglauner/course_xva_essentials/course_materials.md

 *   **Accounting Mismatches:** Differences in accounting treatment between derivative positions and hedging instruments can create P&L volatility, even if the economic risk is hedged.
 *   **Operational Complexity:** Managing a large portfolio of CVA hedges requires robust systems and processes.

-## 2.5 Regulatory Capital for CVA (Basel III and Beyond): A Prudential Framework
+## 2.5 Regulatory Capital for CVA: A Prudential Framework

-Recognizing CVA risk as a significant source of systemic risk, the Basel Committee on Banking Supervision (BCBS) introduced a specific capital charge for CVA risk under Basel III.
-This capital charge aims to ensure that banks hold sufficient capital to absorb potential losses arising from counterparty credit risk on derivatives, thereby enhancing financial stability.

-### 2.5.1 The CVA Capital Charge: Components and Calculation

-The CVA capital charge covers two main types of risk:

-1.  **Risk of Changes in CVA:** This captures the risk of losses due to changes in counterparty credit spreads and other market risk factors that affect CVA.
-It is typically calculated using a sensitivity-based approach, similar to market risk capital charges.
-2.  **Jump-to-Default Risk:** This captures the risk of sudden and large losses due to the unexpected default of a counterparty.
-As discussed, this risk is difficult to hedge and requires specific capital provisioning.

-Banks can calculate their CVA capital charge using different approaches:

-*   **Standardized Approach (SA-CVA):** This is a simpler, less risk-sensitive approach that uses prescribed formulas and parameters.
-It is generally used by banks with less sophisticated CVA modeling capabilities or for less material portfolios.
-*   **Advanced Approach (A-CVA):** This approach allows banks to use their internal models for CVA risk, subject to regulatory approval.
-It is more risk-sensitive but requires significant investment in modeling infrastructure, data, and validation processes.

-### 2.5.2 Impact of CVA Capital Charge

-The CVA capital charge has had a profound impact on banks:

-*   **Increased Capital Requirements:** It has led to higher overall capital requirements for banks with significant derivative portfolios.
-*   **Incentive for Central Clearing:** The capital charge provides a strong incentive for banks to move their OTC derivative trades to central counterparties (CCPs), as centrally cleared trades typically have a much lower CVA capital charge.
-*   **Focus on CVA Management:** It has elevated the importance of CVA management within banks, driving investments in CVA modeling, hedging, and risk reporting capabilities.
-*   **Pricing Impact:** The cost of CVA capital is ultimately passed on to clients through higher derivative prices.

-### 2.5.3 Future Regulatory Developments

-Regulatory bodies continue to refine the CVA capital framework.
-Basel IV (the finalization of Basel III) includes further revisions to the CVA risk framework, aiming for greater consistency and comparability across banks.
-These developments underscore the ongoing importance of CVA as a key regulatory and risk management focus area.
+Under Basel III, regulators formally recognized that counterparty credit risk in derivatives is not fully captured by default risk alone.
+Instead, fluctuations in the *market value* of counterparty risk—known as Credit Valuation Adjustment (CVA)—can drive significant volatility in a bank’s profit and loss.
+To ensure that institutions remain resilient against these risks, Basel III introduced a dedicated *capital charge for CVA risk*.
+This charge serves as a prudential buffer, requiring banks to hold additional capital against unexpected losses arising not from outright default alone, but from credit spread movements that affect the valuation of derivative exposures.

+The CVA capital framework covers two principal dimensions of risk.
+First, it addresses *spread volatility*, reflecting the sensitivity of derivative valuations to movements in counterparty credit spreads.
+Even without a default event, widening spreads can reduce the value of derivative receivables, creating losses.
+Second, it incorporates *jump-to-default* risk, which captures the possibility of sudden counterparty failure.
+Together, these components ensure that the capital charge is forward-looking, providing coverage against both gradual and abrupt credit shocks.

+From an implementation perspective, Basel III provides banks with two broad approaches:

+1. **Standardized Approach (SA-CVA):** The standardized method applies prescribed formulas and regulatory risk weights to determine capital requirements.
+It is designed for smaller or less complex banks that may lack the resources to build sophisticated internal models.
+While simpler to apply, it is less sensitive to the nuances of a bank’s actual counterparty exposures and hedging strategies.
+2. **Advanced Approach (IMA-CVA):** The advanced method allows banks, subject to supervisory approval, to employ internal models to capture their own exposure dynamics, hedging strategies, and portfolio diversification.
+This approach is more risk-sensitive and better aligned with economic reality but comes with higher model validation, governance, and data requirements.
+Only banks with strong quantitative infrastructure and robust risk management practices are permitted to adopt it.

+The prudential rationale behind these requirements is clear: CVA losses during the 2008 financial crisis were a major source of stress for global banks, with billions of dollars written down due to counterparty spread widening.
+Regulators concluded that capital frameworks that focused only on default events were insufficient.
+By assigning explicit capital to CVA risk, Basel III ensures that institutions internalize the cost of counterparty risk management, discouraging excessive build-up of unhedged derivative exposures.

+Beyond compliance, these rules have reshaped market practice.
+Many banks have established dedicated *CVA desks* responsible for pricing, managing, and hedging CVA risk.
+The cost of capital linked to CVA now directly influences product pricing, client negotiations, and even strategic decisions about which counterparties to face.
+Furthermore, the choice between standardized and advanced approaches has competitive implications: banks using internal models may optimize capital more efficiently but must also bear the cost of maintaining sophisticated infrastructure.

+In sum, the Basel III framework for regulatory capital on CVA represents a critical step in aligning regulatory standards with market reality.
+It extends beyond traditional default risk, capturing the market-driven valuation swings that can undermine solvency.
+By doing so, it not only strengthens the resilience of individual banks but also enhances the stability of the global financial system.